ankidroid/Anki-Android/Manual-testing.md

   1. Verify that a map of Europe with the country of England in red is shown.

-# Introduction
+# Manual testing record

-This page list testing records for various versions of AnkiDroid.
+This lists testing records for various versions of AnkiDroid.

 If you want to be a manual tester for AnkiDroid please email **flerda@gmail.com** with **"AnkiDroid Manual Testing"** in the subject.
 When needed, we will email you with a link to the new build and the tests that need to be performed and instructions on how to report your results.